zalando/skipper/docs/reference/filters.md

 The filter accepts an even number of variable arguments of type string, which are used to validate the incoming token from the `Authorization: Bearer <token>` header.
+There are two rejection scenarios for this filter.
+If the token is not successfully validated by the oauth server, then a 401 Unauthorised response will be returned.
+However, if the token is successfully validated but the required scope match isn't satisfied, then a 403 Forbidden response will be returned.
 If any of the configured key value pairs from the filter is found inside the tokeninfo result for the incoming token, it will allow the request to pass.

 Examples: